 1 Cup cooked Oatmeal or Brown Rice (cooked well)

-1 jar Baby food green beans or 1 jar Baby food carrots
+1 small jar baby food green beans or carrots

 4 Tbsp cottage cheese